 There are benefits to drinking flower teas, although tilia flowers have been speculated to (in rare cases) cause cardiac damage when used frequently and long-term.
 Because blackberry leaves are high in tannins, they can cause an upset stomach or even vomiting.
 Pair Sleepytime Tea with a small snack if your stomach is on the sensitive side.
 Spearmint may lower blood pressure or blood sugar levels; if you're a diabetic or have blood pressure concerns, consult with a physician before drinking this tea.

 The U.S. National Library of Medicine explains that an herb is a plant, or plant part, used for its scent, flavor or therapeutic properties.
 Herbal medicines such as teas are one type of dietary supplement that people use to maintain, or improve, their health.
 While many people believe that products labeled "natural" are always safe and good for them, this isn't always the case.
 Some herbs can also interact with prescription, or over-the-counter, medicines.

 The Benefits of Drinking Tea

 The Academy of Nutrition and Dietetics explains that studies that reviewed the relationship of black tea intake and heart health reported decreased incidence of heart attack.
 On the flip side, drinking green tea was associated with lower total cholesterol, LDL and triglycerides, along with higher HDL (or "good" cholesterol) levels.
 This supports the idea that there are benefits to drinking one type of tea over another type.

 Drinking herbal teas is also associated with positive benefits, such as soothing the throat, enhancing and supporting the respiratory system and immune function, and calming the nervous system and mind.
-This tea may help those with insomnia, anxiety or just too much stress to relax.
+This tea may be a helpful natural remedy for insomnia, anxiety or stress.
 Finding that moment of calm before bedtime might just be the key that unlocks a peaceful night's sleep.